kiyomi-harris/MSBA-622-Data-Liberation-Project/README.md

 ## Code

-This repository contains two Malloy code files:
+This repository contains one Malloy code file:

-- [`satisfaction-analysis.malloy`](satisfaction-analysis.malloy), sources all the data tables for the data analysis portion of this repository.
-- [`satisfaction-analysis.malloynb`](satisfaction-analysis.malloynb), performs the analysis piece of the data provided by the Data Liberation Project.
+- [`APHIS_LiberationProject_revised.malloynb`](APHIS_LiberationProject_revised.malloynb), performs the analysis piece of the data provided by the Data Liberation Project.

 ## Why Malloy?
 [Malloy](https://malloydata.dev) is an open source semantic data language, and a compelling alternative to pandas, ggplot, and SQL!